 Many fossil fables have developed to explain the existence of fossils.
 Before the mid eighteenth century the origin of fossils was generally regarded in terms of superstition and myth.
 Different cultures explained the formation of fossils in differing ways.

-People have been intrigued by petrified creatures for centuries.
-Skulls, bones or shells preserved in stone fired people’s imagination and captured their thirst for knowledge.
-Interesting folklore traditions developed and people frequently attributed magical or medicinal properties to fossils.
+These petrified creatures have intrigued people for centuries.
+Skulls, bones or shells preserved in stone fired people’s imagination.
+They wanted to know more.
+Folklore traditions developed and people often attributed magical or medicinal properties to fossils.
 Here are a few significant fossil fables:

 A term widely used across Europe is ‘Thunderbolt’.
 People believed that the pointy fossils were cast down from the heavens during thunderstorms.
 Regional variations like Devil’s Fingers or Saint Peter’s Fingers existed across England.